prometheus/pushgateway/README.md

 `curl`.
 Your favorite scripting language has most likely some built-in HTTP capabilities you can leverage here as well.

-*Caveat: Note that in the text protocol, each line has to end with a line-feed character (aka 'LF' or '\n').
+*Note that in the text protocol, each line has to end with a line-feed character (aka 'LF' or '\n').
 Ending a line in other ways, e.g. with 'CR' aka '\r', 'CRLF' aka '\r\n', or just the end of the packet, will result in a protocol error.*

-Pushed metrics are managed in groups, identified by a grouping key of any number of labels, of which one must be the `job` label.
+Pushed metrics are managed in groups, identified by a grouping key of any number of labels, of which the first must be the `job` label.
 The groups are easy to inspect via the web interface.

+*For implications of special characters in label values see the [URL section](#url) below.*

 Examples: